6 Multiple Regression

 57.5; so 75% of card holders had incomes below $57,500.

-We visualize the relationship of the response variable with each of the two explanatory variables using the R code below.
+We visualize the relationship of the response variable with each of the two explanatory variables using this R code.
 These plots are shown in Figure 6.5.

 ggplot(credit_ch6, aes(x = credit_limit, y = debt)) +